Watch a live product demo 👀 See how Sanity powers richer commerce experiences

 GraphQL APIs are deployed using the Sanity CLI tool.
 In the simplest case, running sanity graphql deploy in your Sanity Studio project folder is enough to get started - it will use the default settings and deploy the API to the project ID and dataset configured in your sanity.config.ts file.

-Sanity also has the ability to deploy multiple APIs per project/dataset, and also allows you to configure other settings about the API.
-To do so, you will want to either edit or create a sanity.cli.ts file (or sanity.cli.js if you prefer to not use TypeScript) in your Sanity Studio project folder.
+You can deploy multiple APIs per project/dataset with different API configurations.
+To do so, you will want to either edit or create a sanity.cli.ts file (or sanity.cli.js if you prefer not to use TypeScript) in your Sanity Studio project folder.

 The configuration file should export a configuration object containing a graphql key, which is an array of GraphQL API definitions.
 Here is an example configuration file: